wentallout/cult-hunter/README.md

 In the end, the fate of the city rests on the shoulders of Nameless and his allies as they face off against the Cult Leader and his minions in a final, epic battle.
 With their determination, wits and skills, they must stop the Cult's plan before it's too late and bring justice for those who have suffered.

+## Basic Gameplay

+- Cult Hunter is a hack n slash game with rogue-like features (`CHARM`)
+- Players will travel through a big tall building (for example like: https://en.wikipedia.org/wiki/Church_of_Scientology), clearing all enemies to get to the next floor.
+After clearing a floor they will receive a buff (charm) to get stronger.
+- Some enemies are tanky and may require long combos.
+They will enter a `STAGGER` stage and you have to land a `FINISHER` on them
+- Roguelike: players receive temporary charms after they clear a stage/floor.
+These `CHARM` will disappear after the stage is over but they're very powerful and will help players survive the brutal difficulty.
+- Loot: enemies will drop weapons that you can pickup and enhance/modify with runes
+- Progression: If player dies, they only lose their "charms" (temporary boost items), they always keep their weapons, skills, levels,...

 ## Locations

 | name          	| description                                                                                                                                                                                                     	                    |